A selectional auto-encoder approach for document image binarization: Selectional auto-encoder for document image binarization

 Given that we are dealing with images, the hierarchy of layers of our $\CAE$ consists of a series of convolutional plus down-sampling layers, until reaching an intermediate layer in which a meaningful representation of the input is attained (function $f$).
 As the down-sampling layers are applied, convolutions are able to relate parts of the image that were initially far apart.
 It then follows a series of convolutional plus up-sampling layers that reconstruct the image up to its initial size (function $g$).
 The last layer consists of a set of neurons that predict a value in the range of $[0,1]$, depending on the selectional level of the corresponding input pixel.
 A graphical illustration of this configuration is shown in Fig.~\ref{fig:hierarchy_sae}

 Thus, once the $\CAE$ has been properly trained, an image can be parsed through the network, after which a selection level is assigned to each input pixel.
 In practice, the network hardly outputs either $0$ or $1$ but an intermediate value.
 Therefore, a thresholding process is still necessary to convert the obtained neural activations into actual binary values.
 Those pixels whose selectional value exceeds a certain threshold are considered to belong to the foreground of the document image, whereas the others are labeled as background.
 The process is illustrated in Fig.~\ref{fig:binarization_cae_example}.
+Since the network already takes into account the context of each pixel in its internal operation, a single global threshold is sufficient.
+This value has to be set empirically.
+In our experiments, we study the robustness of the approach against the considered value.

 Quite often, the size of the input document is higher than the input layer of the $\CAE$.
 In those cases, it is only necessary to split the input document into pieces of the size expected by the network and parse them independently.
+To reconstruct the original image, it is only necessary to assemble the independent pieces, without further processing.
+As will be shown in the experimental analysis, the approach does not produce recurring errors or discontinuities in the regions that are close to the edges of these pieces.